sahaaninda/aws-devops-zero-to-hero/day-5/README.md

         Changes made to NACL rules may take some time to propagate to all the resources using the associated subnet.

 - SG: AWS by default blocks port 25 as this is used for mailing activity; to prevent spamming.
+- SG: It has "allow-only" rules, no deny rules.
+If specific traffic is allowed to go through, then it also allows to go out.

 ## Project Implemented in the video